 North and south Fort Collins: The MAX

 The MAX is a popular bus route among students and faculty/staff.
-It runs seven days a week north to south along Mason Street throughout Fort Collins.
-With stops in Old Town, near grocery stores, restaurants, and the mall it’s a great option for errands and weekend fun.
+It runs six days a week north to south along Mason Street throughout Fort Collins.
+With stops in Old Town, near grocery stores, restaurants, and the mall, it’s a great option for errands and weekend fun.

 There are park-and ride-locations along the route, making it a convenient option for students living off-campus.